dominik-billensteiner/wp-embedded-content-filter/README.md

 # wp-embedded-content-filter
 Filter embedded content in WordPress and replace with cookie notice until consent is given to ensure GDPR policy adherence for your website.

-Add source code to functions.php file of your theme and make adaptions according to your cookie consent code.
+Add source code to functions.php file of your theme and make adaptations according to your cookie consent code.